 Within Foundry, day to day responsibility for administering our zero-tolerance approach rests with our Corporate Operations functions where key team members from Legal, Finance, IT, People and Facilities are primarily responsible for selecting and approving arrangements with general business suppliers.

 Roper’s Code forms part of Foundry’s handbook provided to our new joiners.
 Thereafter, all Foundry personnel undergo annual business ethics training as part of the Roper’s annual compliance initiatives.
 As part of that process, they each certify their adherence to the Code and its practices.

 Roper operates a group-wide whistleblowing policy for any suspicion of inappropriate, unethical or illegal conduct or behaviour in violation of or inconsistent with the Code.
 Details are publicly available on Roper’s website and recommunicated to all personnel through the annual training program.

-This statement has been approved by the Board of The Foundry Visionmongers Ltd. It shall be reviewed annually and made available on our website at www.foundry.com
+This statement has been approved by the executive team of The Foundry Visionmongers Ltd. It shall be reviewed annually and made available on our website at www.foundry.com

 The Foundry Visionmongers Ltd.